cedricyong00/proj3-FE/README.md

 ## Next Steps
 * Media upload implementation for restaurant profile
+* Enhance UI for restaurant owner's view of restaurant details and validation of edited info
 * Enhancement for validation (Operation hours etc)

 ## References and Inspirations